misha-slyusarev/misha-slyusarev.github.io/_posts/2017-02-18-travel-client.md

 layout: post
 title:  "Travel API client in Elixir"
 date:   2017-02-18 08:00:00 +0100
-categories: api elixir travel
+categories: elixir api
 ---

-In this post I would like to share my experience in how to start a travel project.
-And in travel it is all about integration.
-You integrate various flight, hotel, and payment providers and build your service on top of this.

-I have implemented a simple API client and would like to explain how it works.
+In this post I would like to show you how to start a travel project.
+In travel it is all about integration.
+You integrate various flights, hotels, and payments providers and build your service on top of this.
+So, to start I created a simple API client that you can use as a template in your future work.

-I will not go into much details about implementation, will cover only main parts.
+Without going into much details about implementation, we will cover only main parts.
 You should be able to find the whole project in Github -- [travel_client](https://github.com/misha-slyusarev/travel_cllient).
 Try to download and run the client before further reading.

-API that is consumed provided by [Skypicker.com](http://docs.skypickerpublicapi.apiary.io/#reference) and you can freely use it to get booking information regarding flights.
+Consumed API provided by [Skypicker.com](http://docs.skypickerpublicapi.apiary.io/#reference) and you can freely use it to get flights information.
 You will have to become a partner to proceed with booking, though.
-So, let's start.

 ### Application workflow